What will students be learning in French in Year 10 and 11?

 - Travel and tourism

-We consolidate and build on all the language and the skills students developed at KS3 but the emphasis at GCSE is more strongly on spontaneous use of the language.
-Assessment takes the form of four separate exams, all taken at the end of Year 11 (although the speaking exams will be a little earlier than the written papers).
-Each paper is equally weighted, so 25% of the final mark.
-The listening and reading comprehensions require verbal and non-verbal answers in either English or French and the reading paper also includes a translation into English.
-The speaking exam will be 10-12 minutes plus preparation time and includes a role play, photo card and general conversation.
+The speaking exam will be 10-12 minutes plus preparation time and includes a read aloud task, role play, picture card and conversation.
 The writing paper contains two writing tasks and a translation into French.
-To ensure students are well prepared for the exams, they will need to be confident in unrehearsed use of the language both orally and in writing, so as well as writing on a variety of topics, they will also be refining their translation and comprehension skills in lessons and for homework.
+To ensure students are well prepared for the exams, they will need to be confident in unrehearsed use of the language, both orally and in writing, so as well as writing on a variety of topics, they will also be refining their translation and comprehension skills in lessons and for homework.
 A solid foundation in grammar and vocabulary will also be required.

 Expectations of students in French

-There are two one-hour lessons a week and homework is set once a week.
+There are two lessons a week and homework is set once a week.
 Homework will almost always include grammar and/or vocabulary learning as this will be key to success and will also usually involve translation, comprehension, grammar practice, writing, or preparing oral work.
-This may be in writing or online using the AQA online textbook and practice resources to support their learning.
+This may be in writing or online using the Pearson online textbook and practice resources to support their learning.
 It is essential for students to recognise the value of regular learning homework in steadily building up their vocabulary and grammatical knowledge, particularly in this new exam.
 To benefit fully from the course, students are expected to take an active part in lessons, especially in speaking French at every opportunity.
 Written work is marked using marking codes, which enable students to work out themselves how to improve their work, thus helping them to learn more effectively.
 They should re-draft marked work and will usually be able to do so in lesson time.

 What are the major assessments this year?